craig-lion/header-images-1/README.md

-# Project Name
+# Header Images

-This component displays header images.
+This component displays header images for the current house item.

 ## Related Projects